Exploring Orkney’s rugged landscapes and history, we were captivated by the Brough of Birsay walk.

 As you follow the cliffs westwards, the path leads you to the Brough of Birsay lighthouse, perched at the island’s highest point.

-This lighthouse, designed by engineer David Stevenson in 1925, stands as a testament to maritime safety, one of the 27 lighthouses he designed across Scotland, including the notable Rattray Head on the Aberdeenshire Coast.
+This lighthouse, designed by engineer David Stevenson in 1925, stands as a testament to maritime safety.
+It is one of 27 lighthouses he designed across Scotland, including the notable Rattray Head on the Aberdeenshire Coast.

-Despite its modest size at 11 metres tall, the lighthouse’s unique castellated design and location 52 metres above sea level mark it as a prominent feature against the backdrop of the Brough’s cliffs.
+Despite its modest size—11 metres tall—the lighthouse’s unique castellated design and location 52 metres above sea level make it a prominent feature against the backdrop of the Brough’s cliffs.

 Innovatively powered by 36 solar panels and four wind turbines, it blends tradition with modern sustainability.